The Latest: Rookie reliever Lee starts WS Game 4 for Braves

 ATLANTA (AP) — The Latest on Game 3 of the World Series (all times local):

-Dylan Lee, a 27-year-old Atlanta Braves lefty who made his major league debut on the final weekend of the regular season, will become the first pitcher to make his first major league start in the World Series when he faces the Houston Astros in Game 4.
+Dylan Lee, a 27-year-old lefty who made his major league debut on the final weekend of the regular season, has been picked by the Atlanta Braves to start Game 4 of the World Series against the Houston Astros.

-His two major league regular season appearances are the fewest for a Series starting pitcher, according to the Elias Sports Bureau.
-The previous low was six by Philadelphia’s Marty Bystom, who allowed three runs over five innings in a no-decision against Kansas City in Game 5 of 1980, a 4-3 Phillies win; and the Mets’ Steven Matz, who gave up two runs over five innings against the Royals in Game 4 of 2015, a 5-3 Kansas City win.

 The start will be the first in more four years for Lee, since July 23, 2017, when he pitched five innings for Class A Greensboro against Asheville in a no-decision.